Apple Fritters Recipe (VIDEO)

 - Pour 2-3 inches of oil into a pot over medium/high heat until it reaches 375˚ F.

 - Peel, core, and slice apples into 1/4″ thick rings (use an apple peeler to save time).
-Transfer to a bowl and toss with 3 Tbsp fresh lemon juice.
+Transfer to a mixing bowl and toss with 3 Tbsp fresh lemon juice.

-- Dip apple rings into batter, letting excess drip back into the bowl.
+- Dip apple rings into the batter, letting excess drip back into the bowl.
 Fry about 5 fritters at a time for 2 minutes per side until browned, flipping once.

 Because the batter is very wet, it doesn’t lend itself well to be air-fried.
 Apple fritters do reheat and re-crisp really well in an air fryer.